-PART II.
 INSTALLING THE SYSTEM

-Space: Make sure there is sufficient space under the counter for installation (an area of about 17"L x 6"W x 18"H for the system, 11"D x 18"H for tank).
+Space: Make sure there is sufficient space under the counter for installation (an area of about 14"L x 6"W x 6.5"H for the system, 11"D x 18"H for tank).

 The RO system is best installed under the kitchen sink.
-But if that is not feasible you can install the system anywhere where there is a cold water supply with sufficient water pressure for the chosen RO model, and an outlet to drain off the waste water from the system.
+But if that is not feasible you can install the system anywhere where there is a cold water supply with sufficient water pressure for the chosen RO model, and an outlet to drain off the drain water from the system.